Butterfly

 good intentions.

-Tourscher Homestead II, in progress
+Tourscher Homestead II

 There are layers here,